SPEAKING WITH KEN BURNS

 He spoke of the African-American influence in country music, the powerful women that have become country legends, and how this uniquely American story should do much to bring us together at a time when we really need it.
 (Story continues below photograph.)

 I’ll be writing posting more about the documentary soon.
 In the meantime, check out the magazine interview here.
-Also, check out my in-depth report from the filming of Country Music: The Concert, earlier this year, which was a great preview of the film.
+Also, check out my story from the filming of Country Music: The Concert, earlier this year, which was a great preview of the film.
 The concert will be shown by many PBS stations on Sept.
 8, a week before the documentary.
 The show was narrated by Burns himself, with inspired performances by many artists from the film--Rosanne Cash, Rhiannon Giddens, Dwight Yoakum, Marty Stuart, Ketch Secor of Old Crow Medicine Show, Ricky Skaggs, and many others.

 More to come, and thanks for reading!